albertonoys/PHP-LearnByDoing/Lesson5-Interfaces/Readme.md

 ### Real world example

-Let's suppose that you have to log what's happening in your code and your company decided to have two different loggers
+Let's suppose that you have to log what's happening in your code, and your company decided to have two different loggers

 1. A logger that will write an output in the console if you are in a development environment.
 2. A logger that will write the output to a file if you are in production mode.